Previous Post: Day 5 – Jomolhari Camp To Lingshi

 A day encountering the “divine thunderbolt” of the anarchic Tibetan Buddhist monk Drukpa Kunley is always an auspicious day in Bhutan!
 The wall murals depicting his penis and testicles are considered good luck charms that dispel evil.
 I was actually expecting to see more of them on our Snowman trek.

-The exploits of Chogyam Trungpa and Sogyal Rinpoche, two recent “enlightened” Buddhist monks who used their status as lamas to exploit hundreds of young women in Europe and North America, should serve as a warning to those who give “crazy wisdom” the benefit of the doubt.
+The exploits of Chogyam Trungpa and Sogyal Rinpoche, two recent “enlightened” Buddhists who used their status as lamas (either earned or self-given) to exploit hundreds of young women in Europe and North America, should serve as a warning to those who give “crazy wisdom” the benefit of the doubt.

 Above the village was a dzong/temple which we did not visit.
 In his essential guidebook for trekking in Bhutan, Bart Jordans recounts its history –